tpires/docker-activemq/README.md

-ActiveMQ: Apache ActiveMQ ™ is the most popular and powerful open source messaging and Integration Patterns server.
+ActiveMQ
 ============================

+Apache ActiveMQ ™ is the most popular and powerful open source messaging and Integration Patterns server.

 A docker image with Apache ActiveMQ message broker ready to go!
 Protocols supported: MQTT, AMQP, Openwrite and WS.